Jump To Section

 While the face of blues has changed, at its core, it remains strong in essentials: a storyteller and his or her guitar.

 Five Famous Blues Guitar Songs

-This blues song was originally written by Preston “Red” Foster but popularized by Muddy Waters.
-The song mixed a melody defined by a 1/4/5 chord progression with a blues rhythm defined by a harmonica lead; it was hugely influential, especially in rock ‘n’ roll.
-The song made Rolling Stone magazine’s list of 500 Greatest Songs of All Time and also received a Grammy Hall of Fame Award.
+- Muddy Waters, “Got My Mojo Working” (1957): This blues song was originally written by Preston “Red” Foster but popularized by Muddy Waters.
+The song mixed a melody defined by a 1/4/5 chord progression with a blues riff defined by a harmonica lead; it was hugely influential, especially in rock ‘n’ roll.
+The song made Rolling Stone magazine’s list of 500 Greatest Songs of All Time, and also received a Grammy Hall of Fame Award.

-This classic folk ballad is said to have been sung by miners as early as 1905.
-It has been recorded and rerecorded time and time again; one of the most popular versions was by Leadbelly in 1944.
-The Animals recorded their unique take on the song in just one take on May 18, 1964—starting with Hilton Valentine’s now-famous electric guitar A minor chord arpeggio.
+- The Animals, “House of the Rising Sun” (1964): This classic folk ballad is said to have been sung by miners as early as 1905.
+It has been recorded and re-recorded time and time again; one of the most popular versions was by Leadbelly in 1944.
+One of the most memorable blues licks of all time, the Animals’ unique spin on the song was recorded in just one take on May 18, 1964—starting with Hilton Valentine’s now-famous electric guitar A minor chord arpeggio.

 - Howlin’ Wolf, “Little Red Rooster” (1961): This blues standard has been interpreted by many musicians over time.
 The original was recorded by Howlin’ Wolf in the Chicago blues style, with vocal and slide guitar as the two main elements of the song, while the drums and bass keep the blues rhythm going in the background.
 The song is said to have popularized Chicago blues when it was adapted by American soul singer Sam Cooke.
 In 1964, The Rolling Stones became one of the first rock bands to delve into modern electric blues with their cover of the song.